Talbot Baby: The bodies

 The standard body for the Baby was a two-door four-seater steel-bodied sports saloon.
 A car thus equipped was priced in 1937 at between 56,940 and 72,800 francs according to the specified engine.
-The reduction in wheelbase when compared with the Talbot Cadette came at the expense of the passenger cabin, leaving the overall silhouette looking elegantly long in the nose, so that the straight six engines might be comfortably accommodated.
+The reduction in wheelbase when compared with the Talbot Cadette came at the expense of the passenger cabin, leaving the overall silhouette looking elegantly long in the nose, so that the straight-six engines might be comfortably accommodated.
 From the outside it was hard, with a standard-bodied car, to determine whether it was a 15CV, 17Cv or 23CV Baby.
 Most obviously, the 15CV car came with disc wheels featuring a circle of simple perforations round the outer edge, while the more powerful Babys came with spoked wheels: it was, however, a simple matter to replace the wheels.

 Cars could also be ordered in bare chassis format for customers wishing to make their own arrangements for a coachbuilt body.
 The bare chassis prices in 1937 ranged from 42,120 to 58,030 francs according to engine size.

 The other standard bodies advertises were four or two-seater cabriolets, the four-seaters priced in 1937 at approximately 6,000 francs above the steel-bodied saloons, and the two-seaters even more expensive at 72,700 or 83,610 francs for a 17CV or 23CV two-seater cabriolet.
-(At this stage the 15CV Baby was not listed with a two-seater cabriolet body.)
+At this stage, the 15CV Baby was not listed as available with a two-seater cabriolet body.